db-migrate/node-db-migrate/README.md

 ## Multiple migration scopes

-You can have multiple migration scopes, which are subfolders within your migrations folder.
+You can have multiple configurable migration scopes, which are subfolders within your migrations folder.
 A scope gets called like the following:

     $ db-migrate up:myScope